-The performance of the Scheme/Plan(s) will be benchmarked with NIFTY Short Duration Debt Index A-II.
+The performance of the Scheme/Plan(s) will be benchmarked with NIFTY Composite Debt Index A-III.

-Subject to SEBI (MF) Regulations and other prevailing guidelines, if any, the Trustee may review the benchmark selection process from time to time and make suitable changes as to use of the benchmark, or related to composition of the benchmark, whenever it deems necessary.
+Subject to SEBI (MF) Regulations and other prevailing guidelines, if any, the Board of Directors of Trustee Company may review the benchmark selection process from time to time, and make suitable changes as to use of the benchmark, or related to composition of the benchmark, whenever it deems necessary.